• Menu

 Canyons of the Ancients NM Visitor Center and Museum

 Canyons of the Ancients Visitor Center and Museum.
-Photo: BLM
+Photo by: BLM

 Biking: Lots of mountain biking down the dirt roads of the Monument.

-Camping: Free backcountry camping is permitted on a number of dirt roads throughout the monument.
-You can pull over and camp anywhere, as long as it’s 300 feet from sites, same as campfire rule.
+Camping: Free backcountry camping is permitted on several dirt roads throughout the monument.
+You can pull over and camp anywhere, as long as it’s 300 feet from sites, same as the campfire rule.
 See the Visitor Center for dispersed camping information (PDF) and a map.

 • Read about the camping near Cortez and Mesa Verde.